hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 ## Keys

 **`app.jvm`** An [input hierarchy](inputs.md) in the same manner as the top level `app` object.
-The inputs will be resolved (copied/downloaded/extracted) and any JMOD files anywhere in the result will be found and aggregated.
-Then a JVM will be created using those jmods and the jlink tool.
-As a consequence, if you have JMODs to add to the jlinked image (e.g. JavaFX), you should add them here alongside the JVM itself.
+The inputs will be resolved (copied/downloaded/extracted) and examined for a `jmods` directory.
+If a `jmods` directory is found then the contents will be used to create a JVM that contains only the code your application needs, using the `jlink` tool.
+If you have jmods to add to the jlinked image (e.g. JavaFX), you should add them here alongside the JVM itself.
+If there is no `jmods` directory then the JDK is used as-is and jlinking isn't done.

 **`app.jvm.gui`** The GUI launcher.
 See the [launchers section](#launchers).